TheDjinni/Ladies-and-Sister-Stalkers-LASS/README.md

 ### Optional

 <ul><li>Estradiol Valerate - Adds estrogen as a psyblock item</li><li>No muffled audio for masks - Self explanatory, the audio while wearing a mask is not muffled</li><li>Paint's Black Fingernails - A small handful of outfits have open-fingered gloves, check this option if you want black-painted fingernails.
-Check the [LASS post on discord](https://discord.com/channels/912320241713958912/1112579306309292072/1210386464769183775) for a guide on editing your fingernails to be whatever color or design you like.</li></ul>
+Check the <a href="https://discord.com/channels/912320241713958912/1112579306309292072/1210386464769183775">pinned messages in the LASS thread of the GAMMA discord</a> for a guide on editing your fingernails to be whatever color or design you like.</li></ul>

 --- --- ---
 ## Credits